medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 When you select a web entity to explore, you access the detailed page of the web entity where all topological information are displayed, but also the distribution of topics for the web entity and the hyperlink to access the original web site.

+By clicking the section « ego network » you can access and navigate the network of the web entity selected.

 ### Advanced search

 The search engine allows advanced seacrh functions to filter the database.
 Here you can find some examples that can be combined.